microsoft/BioModelAnalyzer/README.md

   see `/docs/ApiServer.yaml`.
   * `bma.client` is a web site which exposes static resources such as html, scripts and images.

+* `bmaclient-lra` is an experimental solution which extends `bmaclient` with an Azure Cloud Service `ApiService` which enables long-running LTL polarity checks.
+Note that this feature is unsupported by BioModelAnalyzer web client application.
+  Also, this solution requires Microsoft Azure SDK fpr .NET 2.9 to be installed.

 ### `/src` - Projects